fineanmol/plant-tree/README.md

-🎋 Updated on Tue, 21 Oct 2025 05:16:03 GMT
+🌵 Updated on Tue, 21 Oct 2025 05:32:10 GMT

-> "Code is like humor.
-When you have to explain it, it's bad."
+> "The best error message is the one that never shows up."